American Literature’s War on Crime: Novels and the Hidden History of Mass Incarceration

 “Through a series of brilliant readings of revived and emergent genres—westerns, noir, postapocalyptic fiction—which invent ways of thinking about temporalities directly shaped by the dynamics of advanced capitalism, Martin works against the one-sidedness of recent debates to show how form and history inform one another in contemporary fiction.
 Revealing how aesthetic objects can become a resource for reimagining historicism in a present rendered simultaneously more encompassing and more elusive than ever, Contemporary Drift is a must-read for those who study the culture of the present and the aesthetics of capitalism.”

-—Sianne Ngai, Stanford University
+—Sianne Ngai, University of Chicago

 “Contemporary Drift is a terrifically successful ‘experiment in too-close reading,’ not just because it offers smart, ethically grounded, and beautifully written interpretations of recent fiction and films.
 It is also a successful experiment because it is ongoing: it acknowledges all that we cannot yet know about our present moment, but demands that we keep trying anyway.”